-What I do know is that the CV’s history of silence and complicity has enabled and normalized the deeds of Replicant’s in this county and throughout this region, and promoting those narratives is what sycophants do.
+What I do know is that the CV’s history of silence and complicity has enabled and normalized the deeds of Replicant’s throughout this region, and promoting those narratives is what sycophants do.
 And if these past two issues are any indication, they will continue to double down on their misleading messaging.

-And for the Replicant’s, they suffer from a zero sum mindset that seriously overestimates the appeal of libertarian ideology, and the depths of voter discontent.
+And for the Replicant’s, they suffer from a zero sum mindset which seriously overestimates the appeal of libertarian ideology, and the depths of voter discontent.

-Even in the era of his Orangeness, I seriously doubt if the states Replicant’s could improve on the performance of the last major libertarian candidate in this state who ran on these issues, getting less than 7% of the popular vote, a weak brew even by Tea Party standards.
+Even in the era of his Orangeness, I seriously doubt if the states Replicant’s could improve on the performance of the last major libertarian candidate in this state who ran getting less than 7% of the popular vote, a weak brew even by Tea Party standards.

 It’s also worth pointing out that ever since Garrett has been in elected office that he has promoted misleading and sometimes downright nasty narratives, and from all evidence is only willing to associate with those who share his beliefs.